 Kenneth A. Crow is President of DRM Associates,

-a management consulting and training firm focusing on integrated product
+a management consulting and training firm focusing on lean product

-PD-Trak Solutions.
-He has twenty years of experience
+development practices and time-to-market.
+He has thirty-five years of experience

 consulting with major companies internationally in aerospace, capital equipment,